open/close all folders

-- Space Fighter: The G-Fighter and G-Armour can operate in both the atmosphere and outer space.
+- Space Fighter: The G-Fighter and G-Armor can operate in both the atmosphere and outer space.

 - Took a Level in Badass: From getting the Gundam's foot sliced off and ending up a Damsel in Distress to Ace Pilot.
 You Go Girl.

 Voiced by: Hirotaka Suzuoki (JP), Chris Kalhoon (EN, TV series), Wheat St. James (EN, Movies)

 "You can't be a real man without taking a few lumps!"

 A 19-year old officer candidate, Bright is forced to take command of the White Base when everyone higher-ranking ends up dead.
 The strain of doing so, coupled with his naturally aloof personality, leaves Bright in a state of constant stress and irritation, even as he slowly matures into a fine commanding officer.
 He has a very rocky relationship with Amuro and the rest of the White Base's pilots.

 - Aloof Big Brother: To the White Base crew and especially Amuro, pre Character Development.

-- Artistic Age: He's supposed to be nineteen.
+- Artistic Age - Younger Than They Look: He's supposed to be nineteen.
 He looks (and acts) like someone in his mid twenties.

 - Badass Normal: Has no Newtype powers until he develops a limited sensitivity shortly before A Baoa Qu.
 Still the best captain in all of the UC verse.